San Marino in the Eurovision Song Contest 2023: Before Eurovision

 Auditions for Una voce per San Marino were held between October 2022 and February 2023.
 Interested artists could apply to partake in the event through the official Una voce per San Marino website.
 There were no restrictions on the nationality of the performer nor the language of the song, though all artists and songs had to comply with the rules of the Eurovision Song Contest as set by the European Broadcasting Union (EBU).
 Artists who proceeded to the next round attended an academy in the Teatro Titano in the City of San Marino from 28 October 2022 and 16 February 2023, acting as preliminary castings.
-From 20 to 24 February 2022, a series of semi-finals will decide the 22 acts that will move on to the final.
+From 20 to 24 February 2023, a series of semi-finals decided the 22 acts that moved on to the final.
 Established artists were directly invited to the semi-final stage by Media Evolution SRL.
-SMRTV received over 1000 applications from 31 different countries.
+As the end of the auditions period approached, a special in-depth show, narrated by Maria Letizia Camparsi and focused on introducing and recapping Una voce per San Marino, was aired on RTV on 24 January 2023.

 Emerging acts auditions

 A submission period was opened by SMRTV on 20 August 2022 for emerging artists and composers to submit their entries.
 By 14 October 2022, the broadcaster announced it had received over 400 applications, particularly from Spain, Germany and Norway, but also from other European countries, Canada, the United States and Australia.
-Near the close of the submission period, SMRTV reported that they had received over 1,000 applications overall, out of which 299 were selected to take part in the emerging acts round.
+Near the close of the submission period, SMRTV reported that they had received over 1,000 applications overall from 31 different countries, out of which 299 were selected to take part in the emerging acts round.
 The emerging acts auditions took place during scheduled dates between 28 October 2022 and 27 January 2023.
-A special show focused on Una voce per San Marino was aired on 24 January 2023.

-Two acts, Kida and Simone De Biagi, were granted a direct pass to the final, as the only Sammarinese acts in the selection.
+As the only Sammarinese acts in the selection, Kida and Simone De Biagi were granted a direct pass to the final.
 The 104 international emerging acts, including both auditionees and established artists who got automatic passes to participate in the semi-finals following their auditions, and their country of origin were as follows: